Inside: These fun and easy family bonding activities will set the stage for strong family relationships and lifelong memories at Christmas.

 16.Have a ‘family bake-off’ where each member gets to make their favorite Christmas cookies and everyone judges the winner.

 17.Bundle up and head out on a nighttime nature walk with flashlights

-18.Head to the local animal shelter to cuddle and feed the animals
+18.Head to the local animal shelter or outdoor petting zoo to cuddle and feed the animals